 For Pre-Made, Gotta-Have-It-Now Cakes: Bennison’s Bakery

 Let’s face it: Some of us are a little more last-minute with party planning than others.
 If you find yourself cakeless the day of, you could either pull through the nearest Portillo’s drive-thru and enjoy the reaction when you order an entire chocolate cake with a side of cheese fries or you could find a bakery with amazing pre-made cakes.
 Bennison’s, a North Shore institution since 1938, is one of those gems that stocks delicious 7” and 9” chocolate and yellow cakes with either fudge or buttercream icing.
 Ask them to fancy it up with the birthday boy or girls name and you’re good to go.

 For a Cake that’s the Center of the Party: Urban Icing

 If the birthday star wants to share the stage with an over-the-top cake, Urban Icing is the place to go.
-Whether you prefer some traditional sweet confections or a 3D shaped cake, this new spot has got you covered.
+Whether you prefer some traditional sweet confections or a 3D-shaped cake, this spot has got you covered.
 In addition to being a boutique bakery, Urban Icing is an event space where you can let them take care of all the details of your child’s party.
 You can choose from a Lego Party, Mermaid Party, Ice Cream Social and more.
-There something fun – and delicious – for everyone!
+There's something fun – and delicious – for everyone!

 — Maria Chambers & Lisa Snart